novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-91.md

 "Yes, this is Hyun-woo Lee, CEO of 【Jungle】."

-(Hello, I am Tim Connor, CEO of 【Al Ta Beast】.)
+(Hello, I am Tim Connor, CEO of 【AltaVist】.)

 "Oh?
 Hello?"